(1300 292 371)

 Web Conferencing Security

 Web conferencing solutions (also commonly referred to as online collaboration tools) often provide audio/video conferencing, real-time chat, desktop sharing and file transfer capabilities.
 As we increasingly use web conferencing to keep in touch while working from home, it is important to ensure that this is done securely without introducing unnecessary privacy, security and legal risks.
-This document provides guidance on both how to select a web conferencing solution and how to use it securely.
+This publication provides guidance on both how to select a web conferencing solution and how to use it securely.

 Protecting Web Applications and Users

-This document provides advice for web developers and security professionals on how they can protect their existing web applications by implementing low cost and effective security controls which do not require changes to a web application’s code.
+This publication provides advice for web developers and security professionals on how they can protect their existing web applications by implementing low cost and effective security controls which do not require changes to a web application’s code.
 These security controls when applied to new web applications in development, whether in the application’s code or server configuration, form part of the defence-in-depth strategy.

 Restricting Administrative Privileges